MuhammadRomanKhan717/portfolio/README.md

 4. Click "Create Repository".
 ## or
-Go to this [guide](https://docs.github.com/en/pages/quickstart) to learn all the steps on how to create a repository and set up a GitHub page.
+Go to this [guide](https://docs.github.com/en/pages/quickstart) to learn all the steps for creating a repository and setting up a GitHub page.